gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 ```

 In this example, Pipelines will use OIDC to authenticate with AWS and assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands.

-*Supported Blocks:*

-- `aws_oidc` (Required): An AWS OIDC authentication block that determines how Pipelines will authenticate with AWS using OIDC.
-See [AWS OIDC Authentication Blocks](#aws-oidc-authentication-blocks) for more information.
-  - `account_id` (Required): The AWS account ID that Pipelines will authenticate with.
-  - `plan_iam_role_arn` (Required): The IAM role ARN that Pipelines will assume when running Terragrunt plan commands.
-  - `apply_iam_role_arn` (Required): The IAM role ARN that Pipelines will assume when running Terragrunt apply commands.
-  - `region` (Optional): The AWS region that Pipelines will use when running Terragrunt commands.
-If not set, Pipelines will use the default region of `us-east-1`.
-  - `session_duration` (Optional): The duration in seconds that the AWS session will be valid for.
-If not set, Pipelines will use the default session duration of `3600` seconds.